jamigibbs/twitter-remove-non-mutuals/README.md

 - [Express](https://github.com/expressjs/express)
 - [Passport](http://www.passportjs.org/)

+### Use Case

+The primary use case for removing non-mutuals is when you've changed your account from public to private and would like to remove followers who had followed your account while it was public.
+With a private account, followers need to request permission to follow before they can view your tweets.
+Twitter does not automatically remove non-mutuals for you if you decide to go private.

 ## How to use

 This is an experimental script.
 If you'd like to use it for yourself, register an app in your [Twitter Developer dashboard](https://developer.twitter.com/en/portal/dashboard) for it and make note of the **API Key and Secret**.
 Give your app **Read and Write** permissions.